 To begin a master’s degree program, a candidate must have a diploma from a tertiary institution (bachelor degree or the traditional Diplom from a university or university of applied sciences).

-The admissions procedure comprises two parts.
-In a first step, candidates take a written (computer-based) entrance examination, which is in essence an intelligence test.
-Candidates who successfully pass the exam are invited to a personal interview.
+The admissions procedure for applicants to our Bachelor’s degree programs comprises two parts.
+In a first step, candidates take a written (computer-based) entrance examination, which consists of components of an intelligence test.
+Immediately after this exam an English placement test takes place which is not included in the assessment.
+Candidates who successfully pass the written exam are invited to a personal interview.
+Applicants to our Master’s degree programs just have to do an intake interview.
 The general assessment of the candidate also takes into consideration any prior or current professional experience related to the field of study.